0ccamschainsaw/cv1-hp/README.md

-Developed a real-time “invisibility cloak” effect using Python and OpenCV, inspired by the Harry Potter series.
-Implemented video capture, HSV color space masking, and bitwise operations to isolate and remove the cloak region in live video feed.
+A real-time “invisibility cloak” effect using Python and OpenCV, inspired by the Harry Potter series.
+Implemented using video capture, HSV color space masking, and bitwise operations to isolate and remove the cloak region in live video feed.